-First to recognize the problem, realize that this issue refers to the first two engines in the Stratified Injection series.
-It does NOT include the later TSI engines.
-The factory upgraded the engine design to eliminate the problem by driving the high pressure pump directly off the end of the camshaft, eliminating the oscillating lifter on cam lobe design.
-The camshafts of the first two earlier motors which start in 2005 have a three pointed lobe on the end of the camshaft that drives a small lifter connected to the high pressure fuel pump.
-Other motors have 2 or 4 pointed cam lobes.
-Some might comment that the wear out problem was not entirely unexpected, since the lifter and cam lobe are proportionally small to the lobes and lifters that push on the intake and exhaust valves, the lobe ramps are somewhat steep, and it works the pump 2 to 3 times per turn instead of once per turn of the camshaft.
-And pumping fuel up to between 725 to 2175 psi is not an easy chore.
-It seems that the three lobe cam system is the most prone to failure by far.
+First, to identify the problem.
+Realize that this camshaft replacement issue refers to the first engines in the Stratified Injection series that have timing belts, NOT timing chains.
+It does NOT include the later chain driven TSI engines.
+The camshafts of the first earlier 2.0T motors which start in 2005.5 have a three pointed lobe on the end of the camshaft that drives a small lifter which operates the high pressure fuel pump.
+Newer chain driven motors, made since 2007 and 2008 depending on the vehicle, have 2 or 4 pointed cam lobes and use a roller lifter which solves the surface wear problem.
+Some might comment that the wear out problem was not entirely unexpected, since the lifter and cam lobe are proportionally small to the lobes and lifters that push on the intake and exhaust valves, the lobe ramps are somewhat steep, and it works the pump 3 times per turn instead of once per turn of the camshaft.
+Pumping fuel up to between 725 to 2175 psi is not an easy chore.
+It seems that the three lobe cam system is very prone to failure.

 The problem manifests itself as inefficient and insufficient injection quantity, and generally gives a Diagnostic Trouble Code (DTC) for secondary injection pressure.
 At Karmakanix, we like to take a quick tour through some essential Measuring Block Values (MVB) to check the health of these early systems.
 One gives the power percentage to the electric primary fuel pump in the tank.
 Percentage figures above 55-60% generally indicate a clogging fuel filter, which will eventually lead to an overheated and failed fuel pump.
 They can also indicate a failing fuel pump or a bad power supply module.
 Of interest to this page however are the MVB’s about the secondary pressure.
 The secondary pump regulates pressure by opening and closing the valves inside it at precise camshaft angles, cycling once per cam lobe.
 When the total angle exceeds certain values, it is likely that the cam lobes for the secondary pump are wearing out, and complete demise happens fairly rapidly.
 Both the cam lobe and the lifter suffer simultaneously.